-Moses Ros (New York).
-I am a Dominican-American sculptor, painter, and printmaker that lives and works in the Bronx.
-I have created large-scale public art commissions for the New York Department of Cultural Affairs, Bronx Council for the Arts, and New York City Housing Authority, plus stained-glass windows for the Metropolitan Transit Authority.
-I have had solo exhibitions at the Yeshiva University Museum in New York, the Paterson Museum in New Jersey, the Bronx Museum, and El Instituto de Cultura y Arte in Santiago, Dominican Republic.
+Moses Ros is a Dominican-American sculptor, painter, and printmaker who lives and works in the Bronx.
+Ros has created large-scale public art commissions for the New York Department of Cultural Affairs, Bronx Council for the Arts, and New York City Housing Authority, plus stained-glass windows for the Metropolitan Transit Authority.
+Ros has had solo exhibitions at the Yeshiva University Museum in New York, the Paterson Museum in New Jersey, the Bronx Museum, and El Instituto de Cultura y Arte in Santiago, Dominican Republic.

-My artwork is held in corporate and public collections, including the Smithsonian Museum of American Art and El Museo del Barrio.
-I am a member of the artist collectives Dominican York Project Gráfica (DYPG) and ARTELATAM.
-I studied printmaking at Bronx Printmakers and have worked in some major printmaking workshops in NYC such as The Robert Blackburn Printmaking Workshop, Lower East Side Printshop, and The Manhattan Graphic Center.
-I earned my Bachelor of Architecture from Pratt Institute.
+Artwork by Ros is held in corporate and public collections, including the Smithsonian Museum of American Art and El Museo del Barrio.
+Ros is a member of the artist collectives Dominican York Proyecto Gráfica (DYPG) and ArteLatAm.
+Ros studied printmaking at Bronx Printmakers and has worked in some major printmaking workshops in New York City such as The Robert Blackburn Printmaking Workshop, Lower East Side Printshop, and The Manhattan Graphic Center.
+Ros earned a Bachelor of Architecture from Pratt Institute.